 Yoga can be a terrific way to treat your foot and heel pain, but remember that healing takes time.
 Regularly stretching and strengthening your plantar fascia will promote healing and will strengthen the surrounding muscles and ligaments, allowing your arch to better support weight and resist further injury.

-Whether you decide to join a class or do these stretches in your own home, you can find motivation knowing that 90% of cases of plantar fasciitis can be treated without medical help.
-Meaning, these relaxing mornings of yoga are making a big difference–without a big bill!
+Whether you decide to join a class or do yoga stretches in your own home, you can find motivation knowing that 90% of cases of plantar fasciitis can be treated without medical help.
+In other words, those relaxing mornings of yoga can make a big difference–without a big bill.

 Whether you’re new to yoga or rediscovering the benefits of this helpful practice in a whole new light with plantar fasciitis, you’re taking a great step toward healing.
 Namaste!